Micah-L/HashPass/ReadMe.md

 * Yarn
 * React-Native

 ### Installing

+To download the latest APK click here [HashPass.apk](release/HashPass.apk)

+### Developing

-To install, make sure you have the prerequisites and run:
+To install for development, clone this repository and run:

 ```
 yarn install